barnumbirr/lu-postcodes/README.md

 Luxembourg's Postcodes
 ======================

-CSV, JSON and XML dump of Luxembourg's postcodes (as of January 1st 2016).
+CSV, JSON and XML dump of Luxembourg's postcodes (as of February 5th 2018).
-All data taken from [Post Luxembourg](http://www.post.lu/).
+All data taken from [Post Luxembourg](https://www.postgroup.lu/documents/10181/2314854/BrochureCodesPostaux.pdf).

 ## Contributing: